A Deep ALMA Survey of the Redshift Distribution of Dusty Star-forming Galaxies: Spectroscopic Redshifts

 \subsection{Redshift identification}

 In all, we find $\geq4.5\sigma$ peaks in 27 DSFGs.
 We use these detections to identify redshifts for the sample in several quality tiers, taking into account the preexisting photometric and spectroscopic data.
 For nine sources, we determine a secure redshift using two or more $>4.5\sigma$ lines (four of these redshifts were reported in \citealt{cowie23} from the same dataset, and three have other literature spec-zs).
-For five additional sources, we confirm a previous spec-z from the literature with at least one $>4.5\sigma$ millimeter line (several have additional fainter lines as well).
+For six additional sources, we confirm a previous spec-z from the literature with at least one $>4.5\sigma$ millimeter line (several have additional fainter lines as well).
 For SG-ALMA-9, we revise the redshift to $z_{\rm spec}=2.575$ rather than $z_{\rm spec}=2.322$, as originally reported by \citet[][; the incorrect redshift was based on a second tentative line in the ALMA data identified using a different detection method, which has since been confirmed to be spurious]{cowie23}.
 Our updated redshift is in agreement with a previous VLT/FORS2 redshift from \citet{vanzella08}.

-Next, for 11 sources with a single $>4.5\sigma$ ALMA line but no existing spec-z, we use the photo-zs from \citetalias{straatman16} and \citetalias{eisenstein26} (Section~\ref{sec:lit_redshifts}) and the grism-zs from \citetalias{momcheva16} to assign the most probable solution out of the possible line identifications.
-We consider these redshifts tentative, but we weight them higher if multiple redshift estimates converge towards one solution.
-Several of these redshifts fall between $1.8 < z < 2.0$, where we expect to detect only one line given our spectral window setups.
-For one source (SG-ALMA-55) that is blended in the \citetalias{straatman16} catalog and has no other photo-z estimate, we use a combination of our own photo-z estimates (Section~\ref{sec:photz_comp}) and the $K_s$-band magnitude to assign a tentative $z_{\rm spec}=2.163$ based on a $5.4\sigma$ line at $\nu_{\rm obs}=145.754$\,GHz.
+{Next, for 11 sources with a single $>4.5\sigma$ ALMA line but no confirmed spec-z, we use the grism-zs from \citetalias{momcheva16} and the photo-zs from \citetalias{straatman16}, \citetalias{eisenstein26}, and our own {\tt MAGPHYS} fits (Section~\ref{sec:lit_redshifts}) to assign the most probable solution out of the possible line identifications, taking into account solutions ruled out by non-detections in the ALMA data.
+We consider these spec-zs tentative, but we weight them higher if multiple photo-z estimates are consistent with a single solution within the uncertainties.
+To test these spec-z assignments, we perform the same procedure on the sources with secure CO lines and reliable redshifts (15 sources), taking just the brightest CO detection and the various photo-z estimates.
+We find that we would have correctly identified the true spec-z in 12 out of 15 cases, suggesting that $\sim$80\% of our tentative spec-zs are correct.} Several of these tentative redshifts fall between $1.8 < z < 2.0$, where we expect to detect only one line given our spectral window setups.